openshift/hypershift/docs/content/how-to/disconnected/known-issues.md

 ```

 **Root Cause**:
-Once the ICSP/IDMS are created in the Management cluster and they are only using in the "sources" side a root registry instead of pointing a registry namespace, the image-overrides are not properly propagated through all the deployments in the HostedControlPlane namespace.
-This is how looks like:
+Once the ICSP/IDMS are created in the Management cluster and they are only using in the "sources" side a root registry instead of pointing a registry namespace, the image-overrides are not filled with the explicit destination OCP Metadata and Release images, so the Hypeshift operator cannot infer the extact location of the images in the private registry.

+This is a sample:

 ```yaml
 apiVersion: config.openshift.io/v1